 KEN LLOYD / Vocals

 Formed in Tokyo Japan, OBLIVION DUST exploded onto the Japanese music scene in 1996.

-Establishing themselves from the very start as a truly ferocious live band, their natural talent evidenced by the fact that they signed to AVEX TRAX, Japan’s biggest major record company after their first ever live performance.
+Establishing themselves from the very start as a truly ferocious live band, their natural talent was evidenced by the fact that they signed to AVEX TRAX, Japan’s biggest major record company after their first ever live performance.

-By rehearsing and making their first demo in Scotland, playing local club shows such as “The Whisky” and “The Roxy” whilst recording their debut album “Looking For Elvis” in Los Angeles, OBLIVION DUST was Japan’s first truly international rock band.
+By rehearsing and making their first demo in Scotland, playing at local club shows such as “The Whisky” and “The Roxy” whilst recording their debut album “Looking For Elvis” in Los Angeles, OBLIVION DUST was Japan’s first truly international rock band.

 Led by UK born singer KEN LLOYD, and with songs in both English and Japanese, OBLIVION DUST was a completely unique band, capable of reaching a much larger audience than other domestic acts.

 With guitarist K.A.Z churning out classic heavy guitar riff’s that other Japanese bands could only dream about, OBLIVION DUST quickly gained a strong fan following, whilst also gaining respect from many established international artists such as Paul Raven and Jordie Walker (Killing Joke), Steve Jones (Sex Pistols), Billy Duffy (The Cult), Dave Kushner (Velvet Revolver) and Joey Castillo (Queens Of The Stone Age).

 Major Japanese artists such as J (LUNA SEA) and Hide (X JAPAN) also jumped on the band wagon, and K.A.Z would later be recruited by Hide for his own solo band – HIDE WITH SPREAD BEAVER.
 This move would further boost OBLIVION DUST’s climb.